AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/kilosort_helper/README.md

 Kilosort Helper
 ==============
-Python wrapper for Matlab-based spike sorting with Kilosort/Kilosort2.
+Python wrapper for Matlab-based spike sorting with Kilosort.

 This module auto-generates the channel map, configuration file, and master file for Kilosort, and runs everything via the Matlab engine.